top of page

 Transportation

 Many employed Frederick County residents commute outside the county to work in one of the most congested regions in the nation.
 Efficient and accessible transportation drives our local economy and contributes to the quality of life in Frederick County.
 Whether you are a DMV commuter or a resident in need of reliable, resilient, and robust public transportation, government must respond to these needs as the county continues to develop and the population grows.
+Reliable transportation is critical to quality of life and economic vitality.
+As our population grows, traffic congestion and limited transportation options have created challenges.
+Renee supports investing in infrastructure improvements, expanding public transportation options, and strengthening regional connections to reduce congestion and improve accessibility.

 County Growth

 Good communication and good planning will enable Frederick County to continue to grow in ways that benefit our community, our economy, and our environment.
 We have the Livable Frederick Master Plan to guide our fiscal and land use decisions.
 Preserving agricultural land maintains our rural quality of life and supports Frederick County’s significant agricultural economy.
 We have invested in parks and trails available to all county residents to enjoy.
+At the same time, we can continue to promote job growth within Frederick County, and we can accommodate this growth.
+We can welcome new and evolving industries.
+A successful partnership with transparency and communication between industries and county government is essential for responsible growth that benefits county residents and businesses.

 Climate Response